Jason Reda: Cleveland Browns

 After spending the 2008 regular season out of football, Reda was re-signed to a future contract by the Browns on December 30, 2008, only to be waived on February 9, 2009.

 Later career

 Reda became the manager of many campus bars on the University of Illinois campus.
 Such bars include Red Lion, Firehaus, The Clybourne, and later KAMS.

 Criminal controversy

 Reda pleaded guilty to driving under the influence of alcohol in late 2018, after crashing into a stopped University of Illinois police car in Champaign, Illinois.

 On Friday March 4, 2022, Reda was arrested by University of Illinois Police for alleged sexual assault of a campus bar employee on November 13, 2021.
 He was charged with one count of criminal sexual assault in the Champaign County Court.
 His case number is 2022CF000264 with bond being set at $25,000.
-Reda plead guilty to a battery charge.
+Reda pleaded guilty to a battery charge.
 The sexual assault charge was dismissed.